2026 LEGISLATIVE POLICY AGENDA

 - Workforce development efforts that address Utah’s ongoing construction and trade labor shortage.

-- Efforts to address short term rental (STR) and vacation rental by owner (VRBO) impacts on local housing inventory and safety.
+- Efforts to address short term rental and vacation rental by owner impacts on local housing inventory and safety.

 COMMUNITY & ARTS